-- 276. The negative P&L adjustments arising from CVA changes will reflect deteriorating credit quality for some counterparties under the market risk stress.
+- 274. The negative P&L adjustments arising from CVA changes will reflect deteriorating credit quality for some counterparties under the market risk stress.
 When calculating the adjustments, all banks, irrespective of whether they are TE or CA banks, should maintain consistency in the calculation of CVA with their internal modelling choice and apply their internal methodology in a prudent way.
-Banks are required to calculate CVA losses as the CVA at the reference date minus the CVA under the market risk stress, with the latter derived from the application of the prescribed market risk shocks for the adverse market risk scenario. - 277.
+Banks are required to calculate CVA losses as the CVA at the reference date minus the CVA under the market risk stress, with the latter derived from the application of the prescribed market risk shocks for the adverse market risk scenario. - 275.
 The projection of CVA losses covers all portfolios in which CVA losses can occur according to the accounting treatment of the bank i.e. it is not limited per se to FVPL positions or to positions for which a CVA capital charge is calculated.
-All losses will be captured in the P&L. No separate materiality thresholds are set, as banks are required to follow their accounting treatment. - 278.
+All losses will be captured in the P&L. No separate materiality thresholds are set, as banks are required to follow their accounting treatment. - 276.
 In deriving the CVA under the market risk stress, banks may exclude counterparties in default.
-Banks should pay particular attention to material counterparties whose credit spread is significantly and adversely correlated with the risk factors that drive the CVA related to those counterparties or the collateral posted by those counterparties, in particular making a judgement about whether a more conservative application of their standard methodology would be appropriate in such a material case. - 279.
-The P&L impact of CVA hedges shall be excluded from the stressed CVA reported in the template CSV\MR\RESERVE.
-Any impact from CVA hedges should be reported following its accounting treatment in the full revaluation template CSV\MR\FULL\REVAL, but no adjustment to those hedges shall be assumed.
-However, the impact of CVA hedges has to be reported as a memorandum item in the template CSV\MR\RESERVE. - 280.
-Exposures shall be reported net of stressed collateral.
-Banks should not assume the default of a counterparty.
-Banks should also not assume that additional collateral can be called beyond what is held at the reference date and should compute the corresponding CVA charge.
-The only exception for posting collateral after the reference date is for cash collateral of financial instruments that are cleared at an exchange or a CCP (either cleared directly with a CCP or cleared with a CCP through a Clearing Member). - 281.
-For the purposes of the stress test, banks shall not take into account possible DVA as explained in paragraph 267.
-This constraint should be applied within each netting set for derivatives.
+Banks should pay particular attention to material counterparties whose credit spread is significantly and adversely correlated with the risk factors that drive the CVA related to those counterparties, or the collateral posted by those counterparties, in particular making a judgement about whether a more conservative application of their standard methodology would be appropriate in such a material case. - 277.
+For the computation of the P&L impact of CVA reserves, banks should also consider eligible CVA hedges (i.e., instruments meeting the criteria set in point (1) of Article 386 of the CRR).
+These hedges shall be stressed with the shocks provided in the market risk scenario and should be reported in the CSV\MR\RESERVE template for each counterparty type.
+Eligible CVA hedges should not be reported in the CSV\MR\FULL\REVAL template.
+The P&L effect from CVA reserves